UFMG-Autobotz/AutoGoal-UFMG/Script/ReadMe.md

 #### Example
 ```
-# run world 1on1 on quiet mode (with viewer enabled and keyboard control by default)
+# run world 1on1 (with the Gazebo GUI, viewer disabled and keyboard control by default)
 Script/run 1on1 -q true

+# run world penalty on quiet mode (with viewer enabled and keyboard control by default)
+Script/run penalty -q true

+# see the options of the plugin
+Script/run --help
 ```